andreaselia/laravel-analytics/README.md

 One example of a custom way to generate the session ID in cookie-less environment is to hash IP address + User Agent + some other headers from the request.

-Feel free to take a look at `AndreasElia\Analytics\RequestSessionProvider` for an example of implementing the `SessionIdProvider` interface.
+Feel free to take a look at `AndreasElia\Analytics\RequestSessionProvider` for an example of implementing the `SessionProvider` interface.

 ## Contributing